rust-bitcoin/rust-bitcoincore-rpc/README.md

 See `client/examples/` for more usage examples.

-# Supported Bitcoin Core Versions
+# Supported Dash Core Versions
 The following versions are officially supported and automatically tested:
 * 0.18.0
 * 0.18.1